 - MSPs (Managed Service Providers) who wish to allow tenants to self-service and manage their own help desk functionality within secure segregated view isolated from other tenants.

 - Administrators and executives who wish to limit business information and overview reporting to senior management on a strictly need-to-know basis.
 Business-sensitive information, such as how much an organization is spending on Azure or AWS (Amazon Web Service), is controlled.

 - Organizations who wish to define zones, services, and segments based on factors, such as geographical location, functionality, or end-to-end service, and allocate them to specific teams or staff.
 This way your IT team in Europe only sees alerts relevant to the infrastructure they manage.

-- Those who ensitive security infrastructure, such as firewalls and networking, are viewable only by vetted employees and on a need-to-know basis.
+- Those who have sensitive security infrastructure, such as firewalls and networking, and want them to be viewable only by vetted employees and on a need-to-know basis.

 There are a large number of roles available by default in eG Enterprise that should suffice most users.
 (See the eG Enterprise documentation Adding New User Roles for more information.)
 Broadly, some of the built-in roles block access to specific tabs of the eG Enterprise console.
 Access to menus within each tab can also be controlled using these roles.

 For organizations with complex needs, eG Enterprise allows the definition of custom roles, “User Defined Roles.”
 Fine-granularity on permissions allows custom roles to be created for specific organizational roles.
 With these permissions, you can provide access to specific menus and features of the monitoring tool within any of the tabs of the user interface.

 RBAC for Multi-tenancy Environments and MSPs